National Tutoring Programme

-The National Tutoring Programme is a UK Government scheme announced in June 2020 and launched in November that year forming part of a £1.7 billion catch-up fund to try to address learning loss during the COVID-19 pandemic.
-It outsources the tutoring of school children to 33 organisations, most of them private companies.
-The scheme has attracted criticism over cost, claimed inefficiency, and over the use of children as tutors.
+The National Tutoring Programme was a UK Government scheme announced in June 2020 and launched in November that year forming part of a £1.7 billion catch-up fund to try to address learning loss during the COVID-19 pandemic.
+It outsourced the tutoring of school children to 33 organisations, most of them private companies.
+The scheme attracted criticism over cost, claimed inefficiency, and over the use of children as tutors.

 Background

 During the COVID-19 pandemic, schools in the UK had periods of closure and some teaching was done purely online.
 The government allocated funds to help disadvantaged students aged 5 to 16 catch up their lost learning.
 Initially in 2020 a billion pounds were allocated, including 350 million for the National Tutoring Programme to spend for a year.
 Later announcements extended this to two years and pledged an additional 700 million, 200 million of which was for the NTP.

+The scheme ran for four years, with the academic year 2023-24 being the final year for the programme and for a separate 16-19 Tuition Fund.
+The Department for Education (DfE) has signalled its intention to support tutoring in the long term, but the current form this will take is unknown.

 Providers

+The scheme published a list of approved providers, including private companies such as Pearson plc and Randstad Education as well as public bodies including the University of Sunderland, which trains and employs graduates to teach at school level.
+Of the 32 approved providers, 11 were non-profit entities.

+Funding

-The scheme has published a list of approved providers, including private companies such as Pearson plc and Randstad Education as well as public bodies including the University of Sunderland, which trains and employs graduates to teach at school level.
-Of the 32 approved providers, 11 are non-profit entities.
-Schools choose which provider to use and buy the tuition at a subsidised price.
-Initially this means that schools pay one quarter of the full cost, though the government announced in early 2021 that the proportion of subsidy would increase in subsequent years, with schools paying 50% of the cost in the 2022–23 academic year and 90% the year after that.
+Schools chose which provider to use and could buy the tuition at a subsidised price.
+Initially, in the academic year 2020-21, the subsidy meant schools paid only one quarter of the full cost, though the government announced in early 2021 that the proportion of subsidy would increase in subsequent years, with schools paying 50% of the cost in the 2022–23 academic year and 90% the year after that.

+In May 2023, the 25% subsidy for the academic year 2023-24 was amended to a 50% subsidy.

+Routes

+As of the academic years 2022-23 and 2023-24, there were three routes to subsidised tuition under the umbrella of the NTP: